ftrader/bitcoinfork-collaborative-spec/design.md

 TODO: would it be useful to have another entry indicating how many blocks remain until the next difficulty retarget?

+####5.3.9 `difficultytimespan` field for `getblockchaininfo` RPC (MVHF-BU-DES-DIAD-9)

+To facilitiate verification of the difficulty adjustment averaging timespan before, during and after the fork's retargeting recovery period, a new entry `difficultytimespan` entry will be added to the output of the `getblockchaininfo` RPC call.

 ###5.4 Change of Transaction Signatures (CSIG)